 - i.
-The campus libraries have created a two-phased approach for its resources development budgeting process. - 1.
-The first phase of the budget process focuses on increasing the quantity, depth, and variety of resources as needed, for the campus libraries.
-This will be achieved through a collection assessment; Campus Learning Resource Coordinators will determine and identify missing key resources at his or her campus library by using the core collection lists created by the head librarian and approved by faculty committees.
-Campus LRCs will review the resource selection list with key campus administrators.
-Once approved by the campus, the recommended resource selection list will be presented to the San Joaquin Valley College CFO, who will in turn create a budget and timeline for acquiring the resources for each Campus Library.
+The Campus Libraries have created a two-phased approach for its resources development budgeting process. - 1.
+The first phase of the budget process focuses on increasing the quantity, depth, and variety of resources - as needed, for the campus libraries.
+This will be achieved through a collection assessment; using core collection lists created by the Head Librarian, Campus Librarians will determine and identify missing key resources at his or her Campus Library.
+Campus Librarians will resource selection list with key Campus review the Administrators.
+Once approved by the Campus, the recommended resource selection list will be presented to the San Joaquin Valley College CFO, who will in turn create a budget and timeline for acquiring the resources for the Campus Library.
 The budget and recommended resources will be presented to the Senior Management for their review and approval.
 The budget for this first phase is a separate, one-time institutional expenditure. - 2.
-In the second phase the budgeting process focuses on maintaining and enhancing the campus libraries' existing collection.
-Each summer, Campus LRCs will make selection recommendations for their campus libraries.
+In the second phase, the budgeting process focuses on maintaining and enhancing the Campus Libraries' existing collection.
+Each summer, Campus Librarians will make selection recommendations for their Campus Libraries.
 These recommendations will be reviewed with key Campus Administrators.
 In the Fall, the approved selection list will be forwarded to SJVC's CFO who will create a budget and timeline for acquiring the resources for the Campus Library.
+The budget and recommended resources will be presented to the Senior a.
+Selection Responsibility i.
+While anyone within the Campus Community can recommend a purchase or subscription for the Campus Library, the primary responsibility of developing a well-balanced collection rests with the Campus Librarian.
+It is important for Campus Librarians to work collaboratively with staff, faculty, students, and key departments on campus to ensure that the Campus Library has sufficient resources to support the mission of the College.

-The budget and recommended resources will be presented to the Senior Management for their approval.
-The budgeting process for this phase is created from a zero-based budget.
+Management for their approval.
+The budgeting process for this phase is created from a zero-Based Budget.